samraHanif0340/samraHanif0340.github.io/_posts/2020-11-13-asyncio-analysis.md

 End
 ```

-In this example, we try to answer the key question of whether an `asyncio.subprocess` can continue running even after a `asyncio.run()` call returns.
+Here, we try to answer the key question of whether an `asyncio.subprocess` can continue running even after a call to `asyncio.run()` returns.

-In summary, the subprocess does not extend beyond a call to asyncio.run call?
+In the above example, when `wait == True`, the line `await self.subproc.wait()` ensures that the subprocess completes before the `connect()` function returns.
+The subprocess is dead when probed later in the `main()` function.

+On the other hand, when `wait == False`, the subprocess remains alive even after the `asyncio.run(ra.connect())` command returns.
+The subprocess is alive when probed later in the `main()` function via the object instance `ra` or via the `subproc` process handle.
+However, `asyncio` throws a warning that a pending handler has been detached from the child watcher.
+Child watchers monitor subprocesses on Unix.